finger563/cbsat/doc/src/design-time.rst

 One subset of systems which we would like to analyze are periodic systems, since many systems in the real world exhibit some form of periodicity, e.g. satellites in orbit, traffic congestion patterns, power draw patterns.
+We define systems to be periodic if the data production rate (or consumption rate) of the system is a periodic function of time.
+The time-integral of these periodic data consumption/production rates is the cumulative data production/consumption of the system.
+These cumulative functions are called *repeating*.

-Given that the required data profile and system data service profile are periodic, we must determine the periodicity of the output profile.
+Given that the required data profile and system data service profile are *repeating*, we must determine the periodicity of the output profile.
+If we can show that the output profile similarly repeats, then we can show that the system has no unbounded buffer growth.
-If we can show that the output profile is similarly periodic, then we can show that the system has no unbounded buffer growth.
 First, let us look at the profile behavior over the course of its first two periods of activity.

 We will examine two systems, *system (1)* and *system (2)*.
 Firstly, examine *(1)*, shown below (note: you can click on the images to open